Chapter 2 Notes

 Once the reservation request has been processed and the room blocked, the system requires that the reservationist complete the reservation record by collecting and entering necessary data, such as:

-• Guest's contact data (name, address, e-mail address, and telephone number).
+• Guest's contact data (name, address, e-mail address, and telephone number).• Time of arrival.

 • Reservation classification (advance, confirmed, guaranteed).